VedanshShuklaa/JD-CV-Matching/README.md

 - **Keyword Matching**: Matches exact keywords and their synonyms.
 - **Seniority Detection**: Detects seniority levels (entry, mid, senior, management) from text.
 - **Skill Depth Analysis**: Measures the depth of expertise for each skill mentioned.
 - **Batch Processing**: Processes multiple resumes in bulk and generates a ranked list of candidates.
+(Not yet implemented)

 ---

 ## **How It Works**
 1. **Preprocessing**: Extracts text from PDF, DOCX, or plain text files.
 2. **Section Parsing**: Identifies and extracts key sections like Skills, Experience, Education, etc.
 3. **Skill Extraction**: Uses regex patterns and spaCy's NLP pipeline to extract skills.
+(To-Do : Implement a custom NER model)
 4. **Embedding Generation**: Generates sentence embeddings using DistilBERT.
 5. **Matching Algorithm**: Combines keyword matching, semantic similarity, and embedding-based matching to compute scores.
 6. **Ranking**: Ranks candidates based on their total match score.